ridishasaquib/Predicting-Mental-Health-with-Sociodemographic-Factors/README.md

 # Predicting-Mental-Health-with-Sociodemographic-Factors
-Predicting mental health and obesity prevalence across U.S. census tracts using sociodemographic data (ACS, CDC).
+This project models community-level mental health and obesity outcomes using sociodemographic features like income, education, and poverty rate.
+We compared Random Forest and Beta Regression for predicting mental health prevalence (continuous outcome), and kNN and Multinomial Logistic Regression for classifying obesity levels (low/medium/high).
+Models were evaluated using calibration-based metrics, with SHAP and partial dependence plots used to interpret key drivers.